ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Each `BlockAdditionMapping` supported in Matroska **MUST** have a unique `BlockAddIDType`.
 It **MUST** be defined for each Block Addition Mapping.
+The unsigned integers are expressed in hexadecimal as large values can be used.

 ### Block Type Name